unonao/kaggle-llm-science/README.md

-# Kaggle - LLM Science Exam 11th solution
+# Kaggle - LLM Science Exam 10th Place Solution

 ## How to use